-ECTS Credits Hours per week 4 2 Term Summer term de Instruction language
+ECTS Credits Hours per week 4

 The assessment of this course is a written or (if necessary) oral examination according to §4(2) of the examination regulation.

 Students master the basics of capability maturity models, oversee the whole process in project management and development processes according to CMMI and SPICE.
 They know how to use capability maturity models for quality assurance.